 When another account adds your trust ID, your active users are automatically synced to their contact list as trusted contacts.

-Add a trusted account
+Add a Trusted account

 - Select Add Account.